Gyarbij/xknow_infosec/M365D_tables.md

 | **AsrUntrustedExecutableBlocked** | An attack surface reduction rule blocked the execution of an untrusted file that doesn't meet criteria for age or prevalence.
 | **AsrUntrustedUsbProcessAudited** | An attack surface reduction rule detected the execution of an untrusted and unsigned processes from a USB device.
 | **AsrUntrustedUsbProcessBlocked** | An attack surface reduction rule blocked the execution of an untrusted and unsigned processes from a USB device.
+| **AsrVulnerableSignedDriverAudited** | An attack surface reduction rule detected a signed driver that has known vulnerabilities.
+| **AsrVulnerableSignedDriverBlocked** | An attack surface reduction rule blocked a signed driver that has known vulnerabilities.
+| **AuditPolicyModification** | Changes in the Windows audit policy (which feed events to the event log).
+| **BitLockerAuditCompleted** | An audit for BitLocker encryption was completed.
+| **BluetoothPolicyTriggered** | A Bluetooth service activity was allowed or blocked by a device control policy.
 | **BrowserLaunchedToOpenUrl** | A web browser opened a URL that originated as a link in another application.
 | **ControlFlowGuardViolation** | Control Flow Guard terminated an application after detecting an invalid function call
 | **ControlledFolderAccessViolationAudited** | Controlled folder access detected an attempt to modify a protected folder.